 Terroir is neither a clearly defined nor a universally understood concept that can be measured according to objective criteria.
 Not even renowned specialist authors, wine writers, and growers agree on a uniform interpretation of terroir.
 On the one hand, it is described as the sum of all natural factors (soil and climate) and the human factor (e.g., pruning, vine training or soil management) that lend a wine its unmistakable identity.
 This takes into account not only environmental conditions, but also vineyard and cellar practices, knowledge handed down from generation to generation, and the cultural heritage of the grower.
 Another school of thought maintains that the elements that constitute terroir are determined primarily by Mother Nature and scarcely subject to the influence of humans or various winemaking techniques.
 Suffice it to say that there is no scientific evidence to show that terroir is more than "just" a site-specific or regional trait.
-Others view the concept of terroir as an overblown, philosophical, and intangible approach that lacks foundation.
+Others view the concept of terroir as an overblown, philosophical, and intangible approach that lacks foundation

-The great diversity of grape varieties in Germany is impressive and ranges from "A, as in Acolon" to "Z, as in Zweigeltrebe."
-The data compiled by the Federal Statistical Office (Destatis) lists some 140 grape varieties, some of which are still waiting to be added to the list of varietals officially permitted for quality wine production.
+The impressive diversity of grape varieties in Germany ranges from "A, as in Acolon" to "Z, as in Zweigeltrebe."
+The data compiled by the Federal Statistical Office (Destatis) lists over 140 grape varieties, some of which are still waiting to be added to the list of varietals officially permitted for quality wine production.
 Of those permitted, about 35 are suitable for producing red wine; more than 100, for white wine.
-However, only about two dozen have any real market significance, above all, the white wine grapes Riesling and Müller-Thurgau, also known as Rivaner.
+However, only about two dozen have any real market significance, notably, the white wine grapes Riesling and Müller-Thurgau, also known as Rivaner.
 These two varieties account for a good third of Germany's total vineyard area.
-Riesling (ca. 22,600 ha) and Müller-Thurgau (ca. 13,600 ha) are cultivated in all 13 German winegrowing regions.
-The third most widely planted varietal is the red wine grape Spätburgunder, or Pinot Noir (ca. 11,300 ha).
+Riesling (ca. 23,700 ha) and Müller-Thurgau (ca. 12,600 ha) are cultivated in all 13 German winegrowing regions.
+The third most widely planted varietal is the red wine grape Spätburgunder, or Pinot Noir (ca. 11,800 ha).
 Nearly half of Germany's vineyard area is devoted to just these three varieties.
 An individual varietal's rank (area and percentage) on the overall list is not only an indicator of its popularity, but also a measure of its economic importance and marketing success.
-In general, the majority of German growers have realized that it pays to replace varietals that are not in demand with those that are more popular.
+In general, the majority of German growers have realized that it pays to replace less popular varietals with those in higher demand.

-Among white wine grapes, Silvaner ranks third (ca. 5,200 ha), followed by Grauburgunder, or Pinot Gris, (ca. 4,700 ha), Weissburgunder, or Pinot Blanc, (ca. 4,100 ha), and Kerner (ca. 3,500 ha).
+Among white wine grapes, Grauburgunder ranks third (ca. 6,200 ha), followed by Weissburgunder, syn.
+Pinot Blanc (ca. 5,200 ha), Silvaner (ca. 4,900 ha) and Kerner (ca. 2,700 ha).
 While the majority of the very successful new crossings of the 1960s and 1970s are steadily losing market significance, traditional varietals are winning back lost terrain.